-Section 2 How to ask us to pay you back or to pay a bill you have received aim form to make your request for payment. $\Box$ You don't have to use the form, but it will help us process the information faster. □ Either download a copy of the form from our website ( myUHCMedicare.com ) or call Customer Service and ask for the form.
-Mail your request for payment together with any bills or paid receipts to us at this address: Part D Prescription drug payment requests:
+Section 2 How to ask us to pay you back or to pay a bill you have received copy of your bill and receipt(s) for your records. o make sure you are giving us all the information we need to make a decision, you can fill out o aim form to make your request for payment. $\square$ You don't have to use the form, but it will help us process the information faster. □ Either download a copy of the form from our website ( myuhc.com/communityplan ) or call Customer Service and ask for the form.
+Mail your request for payment together with any bills or paid receipts to us at this address: Part D Prescription drug payment requests: OptumRx P.O.
+Box 650287 Dallas, TX 75265-0287 Medical claims payment requests: UnitedHealthcare

 You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
-It's a good idea to make a copy of your bill and receipt(s) for your records.
+It's a good idea to make а